-18. Threats to biodiversity.
 The Sahel and Sudan-Guinea savanna face critical threats to biodiversity loss.
 Hosting two of Africa's eight biodiversity hotspots-the Guinean Forests of West Africa and the "W" biosphere reserve-these areas act as a buffer against advancing desertification.
-Human-induced activity such as agricultural expansion, uncontrolled fires, and poaching pose a threat to the biodiversity and wildlife in these hotspots.
+Human-induced activity such as agricultural expansion, uncontrolled fires, and poaching poses a threat to their biodiversity and wildlife.
 Species are also threatened by logging, mining, and hunting.
 Growing household demand for fuelwood and charcoal puts further pressure on forest resources, threatening biodiversity.
-Marine and coastal biodiversity is under stress because of overharvesting and unstainable fishing in the coastal areas of West Africa (USAID 2013).
-Balancing needs between the environment and development is central to sustainability, sustainable development, and livelihoods (Biggs et al. 2015).
+Marine and coastal